Dons Bogam

 About Dons Bogam

-For Dons Bogam, the verified profile is direct: Korean cuisine in New York City, a $$ price tier, smart-casual dress, a Michelin Plate in 2025.
+Dons Bogam offers Korean cuisine in New York City, with a $$ price tier, smart-casual dress, a Michelin Plate in 2025.
 That makes it a practical option for diners who want a Korean restaurant without framing the meal as a major splurge.
 The best reason to choose it is clarity: the category, price level, recognition, daily hours are all easy to understand before you go, which matters in a city where restaurant decisions can quickly become crowded with assumptions.

 The venue is open daily, with service from 11:30 AM to 11 PM Monday through Thursday and Sunday, from 11:30 AM to 12 AM on Friday and Saturday.
 For diners comparing Korean restaurants in New York City, that broad schedule can make Dons Bogam easier to fit into a plan than a place with a narrower window, especially when the meal has to work around different schedules.
 Its $$ positioning is also central to the appeal: it sits in a more accessible price bracket than higher-priced dining rooms while still carrying Michelin Plate recognition in 2025.